Zalezny/currency_app/README.md

 ## Libraries

 - bloc - management states of network
-- get_it - dependency injection of service and connection classes
+- get_it with injectable - dependency injection of service and connection classes
 - http - request 'GET' to api
 - flutter_bloc - widgets to implement bloc in Flutter
 - flutter_svg - show svg picture